-Phonics – High quality phonics teaching is vital in ensuring that children are well-equipped to become efficient, fluent and lifelong readers.
-In Reception and KS1, children are taught to read accurately and fluently with good comprehension by adopting the Ruth Miskin ‘Read Write Inc’ approach.
-As well as developing reading, it also provides opportunity for children to form each letter, spell correctly and compose their ideas step-by-step.
-Children are then regularly assessed so that they are working within the appropriate phonics group.
+Phonics – As part of our mission to ensure that every child becomes a life-long reader, our high quality phonics teaching is offered for Nursey, Reception and KS1 pupils through the systematic synthetic phonics strategy championed by Ruth Miskin’s ‘Read Write Inc’ approach.
+Focusing on the process of decoding whole words with the unit of sounds (or, phonemes) means that our children are taught to read accurately, fluently and with excellent comprehension.
+It also provides opportunity for children to form each letter, spell correctly and compose their ideas step-by-step.
+We regularly assess and monitor our children’s progress for quality assurance so that they are working within a phonics group that is appropriate for their reading level.
 When a child is in Year 1 (during the month of June), the Department for Education stipulates that children must undertake the 'Phonics Screening' assessment.
 If they do not meet the requirements of the assessment, they will retake it the following year.
 All information is submitted to the Department for Education and you will also receive the relevant information from school.

-Writing - We ensure that all children have access to regular writing opportunities that are not just confined to English lessons, to ensure consistent development of the skills that are being modelled to them.
 Teachers provide engaging and exciting English lessons, based off of relevant, diverse and high quality texts which are both accessible yet challenging, to enthuse children to become competent writers across all subjects.
-Our targeted English writing lessons cover the Grammar, Punctuation and Spelling National Curriculum objectives and these are used imaginatively by teachers to create unique unit plans, based around the requirements of the learners within the class.
+Our targeted English writing lessons cover the National Curriculum objectives for Spelling, Punctuation and Grammar, transcription and composition and these are used imaginatively by teachers to create unique unit plans, based around the requirements of the learners within the class.
 At St Chad’s, handwriting is taught regularly in order to hone children’s fine motor skills and to ensure that all of their writing is legible, allowing them to convey their ideas effectively.